ranjanrana1712/modern_website/README.md

 # modern_website
  Hey, I will make a modern website using html and css only.

-* The main concepts that I used in creating this website are
+* The main concepts that I have used in creating this website are

-* html5 concepts
+* html5 c and
 * css flexbox